 Educated in fine arts, Janet’s interests shifted to social and political issues, and she began a twenty-year journey down a different path, first landing in the middle of law and politics in Washington, D.C.
 After spending two years with an international non-governmental organization focused on law and democracy, Janet left her desk job in the nation’s capital and joined their UN and USAID-funded field project in Cambodia.
 Four years living outside her home country, working with legal types from all over the world, trekking around SE Asia and the South Pacific, left an indelible mark.

 Her first semi-permanent return home took her to San Francisco, California to work with a law and democracy international development firm managing projects in Central and South America.

-Missing the expatriate life, she ventured back overseas to Delhi, India, where she would live and work (on a country-wide education project) for four and a half years.
-While there, Janet began writing her first novel, The Black Silk Road.
-It was later published in 2010 by Harper Collins India.
-But before then, Janet moved on to an education project in Palestine.
-In mid-2006, Janet left Palestine, and spent five weeks in Italy, exploring, seeing, and tasting where her fictional protagonist would come to rest.
+Missing the expatriate life, she ventured back overseas to Delhi, India, where she would live and work on a USAID-funded country-wide education project for four and a half years.
+While there, Janet began writing her first novel, The Black Silk Road to be later published by Harper Collins India.
+But before then, Janet moved on to a U.S. Government-funded education project in Palestine (West Bank and Gaza).
+After Janet left Palestine, she spent five weeks in Italy, exploring, seeing, and tasting where her fictional protagonist would come to rest.